 - Add-ons for high level functionality.
 Easily perform parameter estimation, sensitivity analysis, bifurcation analysis, and much more.

 - Tools for algorithm development and research.
-These tools help JuliaDiffEq not only be the easiest ecosystem to use, but also the easiest ecosystem for developers to target.
+These tools make JuliaDiffEq not only be the easiest ecosystem to use, but also the easiest ecosystem for developers to target.
 Using the convergence analysis and benchmarking tools, algorithms can be tested against the full JuliaDiffEq suite for easy comparison.